PEX Information – Everything you need to know about PEX Plumbing

 To work with PEX tubing using the standard crimping method, three basic tools are needed: the main crimping tool(s), a pipe cutter, and a de-crimping tool.

-The pipe cutter is used to make a clean, square cut before inserting the tubing into the fitting.
+• The pipe cutter is used to make a clean, square cut before inserting the tubing into the fitting.

-The main crimping tool can be purchased in several configurations from various vendors.
-One popular model has the capability to crimp either 1/2″ or 3/4″ PEX tube, while another uses interchangeable crimp heads to work with any of the PEX tube sizes.
+• One popular model has the capability to crimp either 1/2″ or 3/4″ PEX tube, while another uses interchangeable crimp heads to work with any PEX tube sizes.

-de-crimping tool is designed to remove the copper crimp ring from the tube and fitting.
-Various designs all work by cutting the copper ring.
-Fittings can be easily re-used.
+• A de-crimping tool is designed to remove the copper crimp ring from the tube and fitting.

 Prices for these tools can vary widely depending on the brand.
 Buying all the tools together in a kit can reduce the price.

-Lower prices are also available online using Ebay, Google or Yahoo to search for quality vendors with discounted prices (including warranties).
+Lower prices are also available online using Ebay, Google, or Yahoo to search for quality vendors with discounted prices (including warranties).

 A combination 1/2